-For the full code demo, see the notes in the Tooltip Demo (page 0).
+For the full code demo, see the notes in the tooltip demo.

 In this demo, the popovers pull in and display content from the information in an external tooltips.json file located on a different host.

 Diagram overview

 Here's a diagram showing the basic idea of the help API: